A crazy Dakar ends with 2 Hondas on the podium and many very strong riders out of the race and the others fighting to the end for the victory.

 Oscar Polli's comment

-Oscar Polli: “An incredibly beautiful Dakar, kept us in suspense until the last stage.
+Oscar Chickens: “An incredibly beautiful Dakar, kept us in suspense until the last stage.
 A Dakar that returns to the past but with increasingly captivating technology and social networks.
 Sand, dunes, continuous variety of routes, navigation, strategies, off-piste with cap, and with the first two riders at the top of the standings with motorcycle Honda, the Argentinian 2021 winner Kevin Benavides and Riky Brabec winner of the Dakar 2020, hadn't happened since 1987.
 An Argentine and an American pilots born in the South American Dakar who have demonstrated a combination of skills of harmony, navigation and speed.
 An interest in this Dakar that has attracted many people even not close to the off-road motorcycle world.
-Long live the Dakar that thrills us and makes us dream about adventures By motorbike".
+Long live the Dakar that thrills us and makes us dream of motorcycle adventures".